Diane-4P/always-healthy/README.md

 ### Typography

 The Montserrat was used for the main font on the website with Sans-serif as its fallback font, just in case the main font does not get imported to the website correctly.
 Montserrat is used frequently in programming due to its clean look.
-The headings had the Rubik font for a different look, which also has the Sans-serif as the fallback font.
+The headings had the Rubik font for a subtle different look, which also has the Sans-serif as the fallback font.
 For the logo the Rouge Script was used for its decorative properties, with the Serif font as its fallback.

 ### Imagery

-The main image on the Home page is a photo of Worcester's Cathedral and as a land mark of the town it shows the city the gym is located in.
+The main image on the Home page is a photo of Worcester's Cathedral and as a land mark of the town it shows the city the gym is located in, with a banner that immediately lets the user know what the site is about.

 ## Wireframes
+These were the original look of the site and the Gallery was exchanged for a Shop page which in the future will enable users to purchase online.
 - Home
     - [For Mobile](/assets/images/Wireframes/Home/ah-wireframe-1.jpg)
     - [For Tablet](/assets/images/Wireframes/Home/ah-wireframe-2%20.jpg)